 Another benefit for me is that once students know their teams, it’s easy to have them work in their teams for other activities and subject areas, too.
 Working on a STEM project?
 Do it with your team.
 Group research project on a natural hazard?
 You and your team go for it!

 Q: How do you pull your homogenous group to read with you from the heterogeneous groups without them missing the independent workstations?

 A: They will miss work, and honestly that’s okay with me.
 Most of the time, they will finish on Fridays, which are designated catch-up days.
 If they don’t finish their independent center work each week, I don’t stress too much.

 A: Definitely!
 The key to running a successful workshop-style classroom is to be responsive to your students’ needs and providing meaningful practice to address those needs.
 A lot of teachers will do Daily 5 style centers: read to self, word work, listening, etc. There are resources in Benchmark for a wide variety of centers, like cursive for upper grades and handwriting for primary.
 You could add a social studies or science center.
 These subjects integrate really well with the Benchmark curriculum.
 I also love the idea of having a PBL center where kids get to work on an ongoing project each week.

 Q: What do they kids actually do at the centers?
 Ideas for activities?

 A: Because I was least confident about small group center time when I first started with Benchmark, I create a TON of resources for centers.
-I’ll link to those below!
-But, don’t forget to check your BA resources too.
+I’ll link those below!
+But, don’t forget to check your BA resources, too.
 Just go on Benchmark Universe, click on your program, and find the practice tab.
-There are several kinds of resources you can print: text evidence questions, cursive and handwriting, spelling and vocab worksheets, etc. Students can also complete the “independent practice” portions from your whole group mini-lessons.
+There are several kinds of resources you can print: text evidence questions, cursive and handwriting, spelling and vocabulary worksheets, etc. Students can also complete the “independent practice” portions from their whole group mini-lessons.